vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Capcom is the first semantic-command vertical slice.
 Its base opcode profile plus two V1 patches are the single source of command behavior.
 Each entry owns presentation, source reads, conversion, discovery flow, and playback side-by-side.
 Decode reads every operand once, stores encoded and resolved values where they differ, and records control flow; the track keeps no command-byte pool. `decodeSemanticLinearTrack` owns walking, command projection, and track annotation finalization, so the format's track function supplies only `decodeCommand`.
 The same profile entry is selected during rendering by program profile and opcode, and the global scheduler supplies per-track state.
 The executor cannot access source bytes by construction.

 The track state owns duration rate, transpose, octave flags, slur state, modulation, portamento, and previous-note information.
 Loop and repeat commands return VM flow helpers rather than implementing export loop policy.
 Driver math is local to the value implementation and contains no dependency on the old parser architecture.
 Pan commands retain Capcom's source-engine left/right gains; shared export code performs MIDI pan quantization and expression compensation.
+Vibrato events retain both normalized controller amounts and the driver's physical semitone depth and hertz rate, allowing `SequenceEventSimulation` to render pitch-bend motion without depending on SF2/DLS modulators.

 The layout uses the shared masked-pattern matcher, and the synth parser uses the shared SNES sample-directory/BRR reader.
 Capcom exposes one public header instead of separate module, layout, sequence, synth, and types headers.
 Its `scan` function performs recognition and layout discovery once; it does not register a duplicate `canScan` probe.
 One `FormatDefinition` registers both scanner and dialect.
 Sequence performance and synth instruments use `capcom-snes.instrument` identities; MIDI/SF2/DLS addressing is assigned in export code.